Leonard Kaprielian Grants

 Past recipients of Sausalito Art Festival Foundation Leonard Kaprielian Grants have included Friends of the Bay Model, Friends of the Sausalito Public Library, Golden Gate Opera, Sausalito Foundation, Sausalito Historical Society, Sausalito Woman’s Club Scholarship Fund, Sausalito-on-the-Waterfront Foundation, Spaulding Wooden Boat Center, Willow Creek Academy among others.

-Grants applications are accepted each Fall.
-The Sausalito Art Festival Foundation is now accepting applications for its annual Leonard Kaprielian Grant program.
+Applications for the 2015 Grants will be available in September 2015.
 All eligible non-profit organizations in Sausalito are invited to apply.
 The grants support art-related activities in the community with awards ranging in size from $500 to $10,000.
-The deadline for applications is Friday, November 29, 2013.

 The Sausalito Art Festival Foundation: Supporting the Young Artists of Tomorrow